Who I help · B2B SaaS

 01

-An Attio build designed to how you actually sell, or the data layer on the HubSpot or Salesforce you already run.
-CRM-agnostic where it needs to be.
+An Attio build that handles the full subscription lifecycle — trials, conversions, seat expansion, renewals.
+Custom objects for subscriptions and buying committee members, Stripe-to-CRM sync wired in.
+Or the data layer on the HubSpot or Salesforce you already run.
 You don't have to move to work with me.

 02